An Absolute-Error Proximal Bundle Method through the Lens of Frank-Wolf

-During a sequence of \textit{null steps}, the MPB-FA and Kelley's method match. \cref{lm:correspondence Kelley FCFW} shows that these iterates also match with FCFW on problem \eqref{problem : null step dual problem}, with their optimality gap (primal gap) matching as well.
+During a sequence of consecutive \textit{null steps}, the MPB-FA and Kelley's method match, {because the proximal center is not changed}. \Cref{lm:correspondence Kelley FCFW} shows that these iterates also match with FCFW on problem \eqref{problem : null step dual problem}, with their optimality gap (primal gap) matching as well.

-We define $x_k^* = \underset{x \in \R^n}{\argmin}\, h(x) + \frac{1}{2\rho}\|x - x_k\|^2$.
-The geometric strong convexity constant given in \cref{lemma: strong convexity constant of psi} involves $\|x^*\|$.
-To leverage the result of \cref{theorem: linear convergence of Kelley}, we use the uniform bound on $\|x^*_k\|$ given in \cref{lemma: uniform bound on x star k}.
+We define $x_k^* := \underset{x \in \R^n}{\argmin}\, h(x) + \frac{\rho}{2}\|x - x_k\|^2$.
+The geometric strong convexity constant given in \Cref{lemma: strong convexity constant of psi} involves $\|x_k^*\|$.
+To leverage the result of \Cref{theorem: linear convergence of Kelley}, we use the uniform bound on $\|x^*_k\|$ given in \Cref{lemma: uniform bound on x star k}.

-According to \cref{theorem: linear convergence of Kelley}, Kelley's algorithm finds an $\frac{\delta^2 \rho}{2 D^2}$-optimal solution to \eqref{problem : null step dual problem} in at most the following number of iterations:
+According to \Cref{theorem: linear convergence of Kelley}, Kelley's algorithm finds an $\frac{(\epsilon/2)^2 \rho}{2 D^2}$-optimal solution to \eqref{problem : null step dual problem} in at most the following number of iterations: